PerAlexandersson/Mathematica-packages/README.md

 ## SymmetricFunctions.m

 This is a package for working with symmetric functions.
-It has the standard bases, Jack and Macdonald polynomials, the Hall inner product, plethysm and the Delta operator.
+It has the standard bases, Jack and Macdonald polynomials, LLT polynomials, SchurP and SchurQ functions, the Hall inner product, plethysm and the Delta operator.

 ## CombinatoricsUtil.m

-Functions for permutation statistics, partitions, q-analogs, and various helper functions.
-It also has the Kostant partition function implemented.
+Functions for permutation statistics (major index, inversions, Bruhat order, etc.), compositions, partitions, q-analogs, the Foata map, and various helper functions.

 ## NewTableaux.m